oarabilekoore/viewkit-ui/INTRO.md

 ---

-innerscope is designed to be intuitive, lightweight, and high-performance.
+viewkit-ui is designed to be intuitive, lightweight, and high-performance.
 It strikes a balance between simplicity and power, making it suitable for both small projects and larger applications.
-For more information or to contribute to the framework, visit the [GitHub repository](https://github.com/oarabilekoore/innerscope).
+For more information or to contribute to the framework, visit the [GitHub repository](https://github.com/oarabilekoore/viewkit-ui).